 By Chiti Arvind, 29th June 2022

 The study arose from discussions at an Indo–US Science and Technology Forum.
-A bioacoustic workshop held at the Indian Institute of Science Education and Research–Tirupati, brought critical contributors together: P. Jeganathan, Russell Charif from K. Lisa Yang Center for Conservation Bioacoustics at Cornell University, and Robin and the rest of our team who are based around the study area.
-We focused on developing a systematic detection plan using automated recording units that tested four types of recording hardware for acoustic data collection and two commercially available software programmes to analyse the collected sound recordings.
+A bioacoustic workshop, held at the Indian Institute of Science Education and Research–Tirupati, brought critical contributors together: P. Jeganathan, Russell Charif from K. Lisa Yang Center for Conservation Bioacoustics at Cornell University, and Robin and the rest of our team who are based around the study area.
+We focused on developing a systematic detection plan using automated recording units that tested four types of recording hardware for collecting acoustic data and two commercially available software programmes to analyse the sound recordings.

 Based on a sound attenuation experiment conducted in the same landscape, we determined the recording radius of the four types of recorders to be 500 m.
-The area was divided into 1 x 1 km grids, with recorders placed at the center of each grid square.
+The area was divided into 1 × 1 km grids, with recorders placed at the center of each grid square.
 Our fieldwork was intense, involving the deployment of 17 recorders at a time.
 We were always careful to conceal the recorders, as the Sanctuary’s periphery is frequently visited by cattle and herdsmen.